hackoregon/data-science-pet-containers/README.md

     `amazon` images.
 4. When the services are up, type
     `docker logs -f containers_postgis_1`.
 The backup files should be automatically restored.
-If there are errors, you’ll need to fix your backup files.
+If there are errors, you'll need to fix your backup files.
 When the restores are done, type `CTL-C` to stop following the log.
 5. Log in to the `amazon` container -
     `docker exec -it -u dbsuper -w /home/dbsuper containers_amazon_1 /bin/bash`.
 6.  `cd Backups; ls`.
-You’ll see the backup files.
+You'll see the backup files.
 For example:

         $ cd Backups; ls
         odot_crash_data.sql.gz  passenger_census.sql.gz  restore-all.sh